 Portofino’s city center may be small, but it packs a punch when it comes to beauty and charm.
 As we looped around the village, we were constantly amazed by the picturesque scenery that greeted us at every turn.
 From the colorful houses that lined the streets, to the sparkling waters of the harbor, there was no shortage of sights to see.

 One of the highlights of our tour was a visit to the hilltop church.
 The climb up the hill was worth it as we were rewarded with a panoramic view of the village and the ocean that was simply breathtaking.
 The view was so beautiful that we couldn’t resist taking out our cameras and capturing the moment.

-After an hour or so, C & I decided to explore the coast.
+After an hour or so of exploring the city center, C & I decided to venture out to the coast.
 We knew from our bus ride that there were other areas to see outside the city center.
-We bought our bus ride ticket at a nearby newspaper stand in case we wanted to head back from any point on the coast.
-It was the best decision because we ended up spending our remaining time in one of the cove and took the bus from one of the stops along the way.Coming to Portofino, I suggest you bring a bathing suit because there are many parts on the coast where you can swim.
-They’re all pebbled beaches but, the view and that clear water!
+Before we set out, we bought our bus ride tickets at a nearby newspaper stand, which proved to be a wise decision.
+We ended up spending the remaining time in one of the coves and taking the bus from one of the stops along the way.
+The coast was just as beautiful as the city center, and it was the perfect way to end our day in Portofino.